MahikaJaguste/decentralised-expense-tracker/README.md

 # decentralised-expense-tracker
 A React app which allows user to login via Metamask, add transactions and view his transaction history, using the web3.js library and the provider given by Metamask.
-The backend uses a Solidity smart contract deployed on the Rinkeby test network to ensure data can be accessed only by its owner.
+The backend uses a Solidity smart contract deployed on the Rinkeby test network.

 Some snapshots of the website-
 ![2021-12-29 (2)](https://user-images.githubusercontent.com/64633235/147655555-b58c6550-3120-46cf-b827-137fee3beb59.png)